Kyriosity/read-write/README+/software/design/samples/README.md

 ### Changes

-Changes on canvas differ from unique artistic strokes to strict functions and may apply to the whole image, its masked parts, selected colors, or layers.
+Changes on canvas differ from unique artistic strokes to strict procedures and may apply to the whole image, its masked parts, selected colors, or layers.
 Actions vary from simple (flip, rotate) to highly processed retouching or effects.

 ---